Spokane schools fail to crack top 40 in latest U.S. News & World Report state rankings

 Only five others – North Central, Ferris, West Valley, Central Valley, Mead and University – made the top 100.
 Most of the rest ranked between 100th and 200th among 347 schools.

-Lewis & Clark isn’t the highest-ranked high school in Eastern Washington.
+Lewis and Clark isn’t the highest-ranked high school east of the Cascades.
 That distinction belongs to tiny Bridgeport High School, which ranks 18th in the state.
 It got there by achieving 62% passing scores in reading and graduating 88% of its students last year despite 95% of its students being economically disadvantaged.

-The top-rated school in the state is the Tesla STEM Academy in Redmond.
-The school also ranked 12th nationally.
+The state’s top-rated school, the Tesla STEM Academy in Redmond, also ranked 12th nationally.

 Six of the top seven schools are in the well-heeled Seattle suburbs of Mercer Island, Bellevue and Redmond.

-Kootenai County’s public high schools fared better when compared to Idaho as a whole, with four of five ranking in the top 25 percent.
+Kootenai County’s public high schools fared better when compared to Idaho as a whole, with four of five ranking in the top 25%.
 Of the 219 schools in Idaho, Coeur d’Alene Charter Academy ranks second, behind North Star Charter Academy in Eagle.

+Coeur d’Alene Charter Academy, while No. 2 in Idaho, is No. 171 nationally.
+By comparison, Lewis and Clark is 2,679th nationally.

 Local journalism is essential.